Photography and videography

-Properly chosen, high-quality images add humanity, power and definition to the University of Nebraska Medical Center message across a variety of communication platforms.
+Properly chosen, high-quality images and videos add humanity, power and definition to the University of Nebraska Medical Center message across a variety of communication platforms.

 Student & Patient ConsentMedia Authorization Forms